 - This module provides an opportunity to develop an understanding of curriculum concepts, policies and influences, with reference to the key questions raised by the concept of educational inclusion.
 The module encourages students to engage with policies and issues relating to curriculum development in the Education and Training sector, including the disapplication of the curriculum in order to meet the needs of particular students. - Students will be required to evaluate a specific curriculum, suggesting improvements to its design in a research study and presentation.
-These improvements may include creative strategies (some of which may have been explored in the module titled Creative Teaching and Learning) to promote the inclusion of specific group of students (including students with additional learning needs), minority ethnic and faith groups, travellers, asylum seekers and refugees; students with special educational needs) and students who are to make recommendations that inform curriculum development and deliver and contribute to the curriculum design process.
-Programme Structure The course has a modular struct Year 1 or F/T semester 1 and thru 2.
-Each module carries a credit ra in order to gain the award.
-The m ee core modules ating of 20 credits at Level 5 and a tota in Year 2 or I of 120 cred F/T seme Programme Structure - Year 1/ Semester 1 L evel 4 Compulsory modules Credit points Optional modules Credit points The Psychology of Teaching Le Assessment arning and 20 Personal Development Behavio in Education and Training ur and Welfare 20 Demonstrating Professional Kno owledge and 20 Competence Exit award available at this point Education and Training) Programme Structure - Year 2 g and Learr hing (Pos Exit award available at this poi Education and Training) g and Learr Optional modules hing (Pos Credit points Exit award available at this poi Education and Training) Programme Structure - Year 2 2/ Semester 2 Le evel 5 Credit Optional Credit Exit award available at this point Education and Training) Programme Structure - Year 2 Compulsory modules 2/ Semester 2 Le evel 5 Credit points Optional Credit Exit award available at this point Education and Training) Programme Structure - Year 2 Compulsory modules Creative Teaching and Learning 2/ Semester 2 Le evel 5 Credit points 20 Optional Credit Exit award available at this point Education and Training) Programme Structure - Year 2 Compulsory modules Creative Teaching and Learning Curriculum Design for Inclusive Practice ent of the course ules in associatio evel 5 Credit points 20 20 20 20 e is a key co n with their Optional modules Credit points the provis aching.
-Th Exit award available at this point Education and Training) Programme Structure - Year 2 Compulsory modules Creative Teaching and Learning Curriculum Design for Inclusive Subject Specialist Teaching Teaching Practice The Teaching Practice (TP) elem Trainees will undertake two modu are detailed in the table below: Practice ent of the course ules in associatio evel 5 Credit points 20 20 20 20 e is a key co n with their Optional modules Credit points the provis aching.
-Th Exit award available at this point Education and Training) Programme Structure - Year 2 Compulsory modules Creative Teaching and Learning Curriculum Design for Inclusive Subject Specialist Teaching Teaching Practice The Teaching Practice (TP) elem Trainees will undertake two modules Practice ent of the course ules in associatio evel 5 Credit points 20 20 20 20 e is a key co n with their P1 Optional modules Credit points the provis aching.
-Th
+These improvements may include creative strategies (some of which may have been explored in the module titled Creative Teaching and Learning) to promote the inclusion of specific group of students (including students with additional learning needs), minority ethnic and faith groups, travellers, asylum seekers and refugees; students with special educational needs) and students who are

+Programme Structure The course has a modular structure and consists of three core modules at Level 4 Year 1 or F/T semester 1 and three core modules at Level 5 in Year 2 or F/T semester 2.
+Each module carries a credit rating of 20 credits and a total of 120 credits is required in order to gain the award.
+The OW: Programme Structure - Year 1/ Semester 1 Level 4 Compulsory modules Credit points Optional modules Credit points The Psychology of Teaching Lo Assessment earning and 20 Personal Development Behavior in Education and Training our and Welfare 20 Domonstrating Professional Kr owledge and 20 Demonstrating Professional Kr Competence Exit award available at this po Education and Training) Programme Structure - Year oint: Certificate i evel 5 - Competence Exit award available at this po Education and Training) oint: Certificate i g and Learr Optional modules Credit Competence Exit award available at this po Education and Training) Programme Structure - Year oint: Certificate i 2/ Semester 2 Le evel 5 Credit Optional Credit Competence Exit award available at this po Education and Training) Programme Structure - Year Compulsory modules pint: Certificate i 2/ Semester 2 Le evel 5 Credit points Optional Credit Competence Exit award available at this po Education and Training) Programme Structure - Year Compulsory modules Creative Teaching and Learnin pint: Certificate i 2/ Semester 2 Le evel 5 Credit points 20 Optional ning (Po Competence Exit award available at this po Education and Training) Programme Structure - Year Compulsory modules Creative Teaching and Learnin Curriculum Design for Inclusive oint: Certificate i 2/ Semester 2 Le 9 9 Practice Credit points 20 20 20 20 is a key co Optional modules Credit points Competence Exit award available at this por Education and Training) Programme Structure - Year Compulsory modules Creative Teaching and Learnin Curriculum Design for Inclusive Subject Specialist Teaching Teaching Practice The Teaching Practice (TP) eler Trainees will undertake two mod are detailed in the table below: oint: Certificate i 2/ Semester 2 Le 9 9 Practice evel 5 Credit points 20 20 20 is a key co n with their Optional modules the provaching.
+T Competence Exit award available at this por Education and Training) Programme Structure - Year Compulsory modules Creative Teaching and Learnin Curriculum Design for Inclusive Subject Specialist Teaching Teaching Practice The Teaching Practice (TP) eler Trainees will undertake two mod oint: Certificate i 2/ Semester 2 Le 9 9 9 Practice evel 5 Credit points 20 20 20 20 e is a key co n with their 21 Optional modules the provaching.
+T